buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MechanicalPanelInPlane.md

 # Pset_MechanicalPanelInPlane

-Properties for Mechanical Panels In Plane.
+Properties for Mechanical Panels In Plane.<!-- end of definition -->

 ## Comments